girasolenergy/wv/README.md

 ```sh
 $ wv filename
 ```
+You can also pass `-` instead of `filename` to read data from standard input.
 **`filename`** can be a normal sized file, or a streaming file that never ends.
 In the latter case, **`wv`** will show the data lively.
 Note that if you leave **`wv`** plotting stream data, it will continueously consume memory, until no memory is available and killed by linux kernel.